Back to Insights

 2. Evaluate your needs –

 1. What is it you are trying to do?
 Increasing productivity and working together?
-Security continuously enhancing is it?
+Security continuously enhancing, is it?

-2. What you need to be in a position to do?
+2. What do you need to be in a position to do?
 It's stuff like sending messages, writing documents, making presentations, saving files etc. for most businesses.
 What more?

 3. What is critical of your enterprise?
 What would be nice to have?
 What does it mean?